-Business owners often come to me, frustrated about their teams; they tell me that something isn’t quite right, that they are having to spend lots of time managing their employees, leaving time and energy for little else.
+Business owners often come to me, frustrated about their teams.
+They tell me that something isn’t quite right.
+They are having to spend lots of time managing their employees, leaving time and energy for little else.
 It’s sadly quite common for SME business owners and managers, to consider their employees to be the most significant risk to their business.

 In situations like these, there are some common symptoms:

-1) Communication throughout the business tends to be one directional; from the top down.
+1) Communication throughout the business tends to be one-directional; from the top down.

 2) The business tends to value skill over behaviour (how good is a person as at their job vs how well they behave).